 Attorneys and advocates wishing to handle VA cases must be accredited by the VA to do so.
 Learn more about the VA accreditation process here.
-It may take several months for this to happen.
+It can take several months for this process to be completed.

 Attorneys wishing to appear before the U.S. Court of Veteran Appeals must be admitted to practice before the Court.
 Learn more here.

 United States Code Title 38 (Veterans Benefits)

 Code of Federal Regulations: Volume 38 of the Code (VA Benefits)

 A- Z Guide of VA terms and benefits: A short encyclopedia of Veterans' benefits and terms

 VA forms: a searchable directory of all VA forms, including those available as fillable PDFs.